 All third-party providers are bound by confidentiality and security clauses within the service level agreements agreed.

-Hard copy personal data, whether related to our employees; suppliers or our customers are held in secure cabinets with access restricted to limited staff.
+Storage of Data - Hard copy personal data, whether related to our employees; suppliers or our customers are held in secure cabinets with access restricted to limited staff.
 This personal data is not routinely carried in transit however where it is required to be transported it will be held in secure containers.

 Electronic personal information held locally will be held with restricted access to limited staff.
 This will be password controlled via the Network Login.
 This personal data is not routinely carried in transit however where it is required to be transported it will be held on encrypted USB drives.

-Obsolete and unused IT equipment is stored for a short period to ensure all information required has been removed and then destroyed our IT Company to a military grade level.
+Obsolete and unused IT equipment is stored for a short period to ensure all information required has been removed and then destroyed by our IT Company to a military grade level.

-For some records and data, there are statutory retention periods with statutory authorities.
+Retention of Records and Data - For some records and data, there are statutory retention periods with statutory authorities.
 For other records, there are no statutory retention periods however there are either recommended retention periods or retention periods required by third-party organisations.

-AMUK will retain records in accordance with the relevant authorities’ recommendations and guidelines.
+Advanced Maintenance UK Ltd will retain records in accordance with the relevant authorities’ recommendations and guidelines.

-All hard copy personal data and IT equipment including hard drives are disposed of in a secure manner by an approved waste disposal contractor and relevant waste transfer notes obtained.
+Disposal of Data - All hard copy personal data and IT equipment including hard drives are disposed of in a secure manner by an approved waste disposal contractor and relevant waste transfer notes obtained.

 All hard copy personal data is either securely shredded on-site or disposed of offsite via secured facilities.
 Hard drives are shredded at an off-site facility.